 Why HR professionals need a well-developed knowledge base

 Benefits of the knowledge-sharing movement are well documented.
 Traditionally, knowledge disseminated from top-down through layers of departments and managers to reach the workers who need it.
 This model makes transferring knowledge time-intensive and costly.

 Now, self-service access to knowledge base tools has disrupted former dissemination channels, allowing employees to leverage knowledge on demand.
 Those in HR roles are especially reaping the rewards of centralized data management and distribution.

 Given the vast scope of responsibilities and depth of specialized knowledge required to fulfill them, HR teams need help to perform proficiently in their duties.
 Add to that the accelerated speed at which organizational changes occur, HR professionals need a lot of help.
 Having a well-developed knowledge base allows staffers to navigate the disparity between data scarcity and information overload when making expertise-based HR decisions.

-Whether executing tasks like employee onboarding, performance reviews, safety in-services, or change management involving personnel, operations, and infrastructure, HR employees require the right information at the right time to achieve the best results.
+Whether executing tasks like employee onboarding, performance reviews, safety in-services, career management or change management involving personnel, operations, and infrastructure, HR employees require the right information at the right time to achieve the best results.